Costumes

 Robes

 Many plague officials took to the last, a choice mainly based on the practical advantages of being not too hot, not too expensive, and resistent to water and dirt.
-Long robes of this material were worn by priests, paramedics, disinfectors, employees of the lazarets, militian officers, surgeons and even doctors.
-They were available with or without open hoods.
+Robes or surcoats of this material were worn by priests, paramedics, disinfectors, employees of the lazarets, militian officers, surgeons and even doctors.
+They were available with or without hoods.

 Gloves

-Physicians, in contrast to surgeons, had to be able to take the pulse of their patients.
+Physicians, in contrast to surgeons and barbers, had to be able to take the pulse of their patients.
 For this reason they could wear gloves that had the index- and middle finger cut off.
-This was also practised by clergymen who needed to anoint the sick during their performance of the Last Rite.
+This was also practised by priests who needed to anoint the sick during their performance of the Last Rite.
 Often they chose to wear no gloves at all.

 Footwear